GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations

 \subsection{Implicit Neural Representations}

 Implicit Neural Representations (INR) have been widely applied across various domains, including image regression \citep{tancik2020fourier}, compression \citep{dupont2021coin}, 3D reconstruction \citep{mescheder2019occupancy}, image super-resolution \citep{chen2021learning,gao2023implicit}, etc. The core idea behind INR is to learn a continuous function that maps spatial coordinates to corresponding signals, enabling flexible, resolution-independent data representation.
 A common approach is to transform spatial coordinates into multi-scale features using Fourier feature mappings \citep{tancik2020fourier}, which are then processed by a multi-layer perceptron (MLP) to learn a continuous representation for downstream tasks.
 This technique has been particularly effective in image super-resolution such as LIIF \citep{chen2021learning} and CiaoSR \citep{cao2023ciaosr}, which directly learn pixel-wise feature mappings for image restoration.

-In the geospatial domain, implicit neural representations have been utilized for POI type prediction \citep{mai2019space2vec}, geo-aware species fine-grained recognition \citep{mac2019presence,mai2023csp,mai2023sphere2vec}, species distribution modeling \citep{cole2023spatial}, image geolocalization \citep{vivanco2024geoclip}, satellite image classification and regression \citep{klemmer2023satclip,wu2024torchspatial}, and geographic question answering \citep{mai2020se}.
-In this work, we use an INR-based location encoder to represent geolocations into the embedding space.
-In addition, a novel implicit neural representation module is proposed to refine the remote sensing representations \( f(r_i) \) into a localized RS embedding \( \hat{r}_i(x) \) that is geographically aligned with street view image embedding \( g(s_i) \) and the location embedding \( e(x_i) \).
+In the geospatial domain, implicit neural representations have been utilized for POI type prediction \citep{mai2019space2vec}, geo-aware species fine-grained recognition \citep{mac2019presence,mai2023csp,mai2023sphere2vec,sastry2025taxabind}, species distribution modeling \citep{cole2023spatial,lange2023active,hamilton2024combining}, image geolocalization \citep{vivanco2024geoclip,wang2025locdiffusion}, satellite image classification and regression \citep{klemmer2023satclip,wu2024torchspatial}, and geographic question answering \citep{mai2020se,li2023location,li2022spabert}.
+In this work, a novel implicit neural representation module is proposed to refine the RS representations \( f(r_i) \) into a localized RS embedding \( \hat{r}_i(x) \) that is geographically aligned with SV image embedding \( g(s_i) \) and the location embedding \( e(x_i) \).
 Three embeddings -- \( \hat{r}_i(x) \), \( g(s_i) \), and \( e(x_i) \) -- are trained in a self-supervised manner through contrastive learning.